Berlin Turnpike: Route description

-The Berlin Turnpike begins at a fork interchange between Route 15, which continues south as the limited-access Wilbur Cross Parkway, and US 5, which continues south as a local road named Broad Street.
-The turnpike is the only segment of Route 15 that is not limited-access, as it has multiple at-grade intersections, some with traffic lights, as well as businesses on both sides of the road.
+The Berlin Turnpike begins at a fork interchange between Route 15, which continues south as the controlled-access Wilbur Cross Parkway, and US 5, which continues south as a local road named Broad Street.
+The turnpike is the only segment of Route 15 that is not a freeway, as it is an arterial road with multiple at-grade intersections, some with traffic lights, as well as businesses on both sides of the road.
 The turnpike has grade-separated interchange with Route 9 and Route 372 in Berlin, as well as Route 175 on the border between Newington and Wethersfield.

-In Wethersfield, US 5 and Route 15 leave the turnpike for the Wilbur Cross Highway heading towards Hartford.
+In Wethersfield, US 5 and Route 15 leave the turnpike for the controlled-access Wilbur Cross Highway heading towards Hartford.
 This is the western terminus of Route 314, which takes a right turn onto Jordan Lane soon after to actually proceed in the eastbound direction.
 From Jordan Lane to the city line, the turnpike is unsigned SR 543.
 At the city line, the road becomes Maple Avenue and continues north towards Downtown Hartford.